Introduction to the System

 Numbers on the Character Sheet

-Your character sheet will have three primary statistics (Health, Willpower and Strength – Willpower is discussed here), two combat proficiency ratings (Melee and Firearms), and a variable number of named skills, some of which will be relevant to combat in a passive or active form.
+Your character sheet will have two primary statistics (Health and Strength), a combat rating, and a variable number of named skills, some of which will be relevant to combat in a passive or active form.

 - Health is the measure of how fit and healthy your character is and how much damage they can sustain before succumbing to their wounds.
 The average Health for a player character is 8, although scores will typically range from 6 for the unhealthy, to 10 for all-round action heroes.
 Health is depleted if you take damage, with unconsciousness occurring at 0, and death occurring at minus 5 Health points (regardless of your starting total).

 - Strength is a measure of your brute physical power and it is used to determine the damage you inflict in combat and the strength of your grasp.
 High scores may come from your size and physicality, training in how to strike and grapple with force, or simply the kind of ‘idiot strength’ that comes from not having the faculty to care about overexertion.
 Strength for playable characters scales from 1 to 5.
 Scores from 1 – 3 are most common, with 2 being average for a reasonably able-bodied adult.

 - A 6th Rate combatant may be clumsy and extremely hesitant to throw a punch or level a gun.
 They will actively seek to avoid combat even if it puts them, or others, at greater risk.